tracee/tracee/README.md

 TracEE creates the following context identfiers on the fly if not configured otherwise:

     * it generates a pseudo-unique request id (configurable length)
-    * it generates a session id base on the servlet session id.
-Since the servlet session id is a secure
+    * it generates a session id based on the servlet session id.
+Since the servlet session id is a secure item that should not be passed around unnecessarily, we use a hash of it.

 ## Performance considerations